Assessments for Graduation

 Are there any exemptions to the Science assessment requirement?

-Yes, students who are awarded Biology course credit from private school, home schooling, or an out of state school are exempt from the LS MISA HSA requirement.
+Yes, students who are awarded Biology course credit from private school, home schooling, or an out of state school are exempt from the LS MISA requirement.